-- 3. Lab proficiency testing required to meet Clinical Laboratory Improvement Amendment (CLIA) regulations is conducted in all clinics in which on-site lab tests are performed at least 2 times per year.
+- 3. Lab proficiency testing required to meet Clinical Laboratory Improvement Amendment (CLIA) regulations is conducted in all clinics in which on-site lab tests are performed at least 3 times per year.
 All clinic staff performing these labs are tested at least annually - 4.
-All Health Department healthcare employees whose positions require CPR will maintain a current CPR status - 5.
-Conduct Customer Satisfaction Surveys at least one week per year - 6.
-Health Department physicians, dentists and nurse practitioners are credentialed at initial employment and have credentialing renewed every two years - 7.
+Conduct Customer Satisfaction Surveys at least one week per year - 5.
+Health Department physicians, dentists and nurse practitioners are credentialed at initial employment and have credentialing renewed every two years - 6.
 Lab training is completed on new licensed healthcare providers who conduct lab testing in Health Department clinics

 Actual Actual Projected Estimated

-PERFORMANCE MEASURES 2017 2018 2019 2020
+PERFORMANCE MEASURES 2018 2019 2020 2021

-Credentialed Providers 24 26 5 26
+Credentialed Providers 26 21 4 18

-County Residents Vaccinated with Seasonal Flu 1,290
+County Residents Vaccinated with Seasonal Flu

-Vaccine 1,290
+Vaccine

-Licensed Healthcare Providers Lab Training 18 13 10 10
+Licensed Healthcare Providers Lab Training 13 13 13 10

-Completed 10 15 10 10
+Completed 13 13 13 10

-\ - Unable to obtain actual number of unduplicated number of clients served this FY due to CHCHD new electronic medical records system and will be unable to project and estimate the numbers for this year and the following year.
+^{ -} Unable to obtain actual number of unduplicated number of clients served this FY due to CHCHD new electronic medical records system and will be unable to project and estimate the numbers for this year and the following year.

 - 1. Seventeen Policy and Procedures Manuals are updated every two years (4 manuals annually) with ongoing protocol updates occurring year round. - 2.
 Quality Improvement audits and reviews were done within specified time requirements with reports distributed to clinic staff, supervisors, program managers and the clinical director. - 3.
 Patient-centered emergency drills were conducted in clinics.
-Violence Drills were also conducted. - 4.
-Lab Proficiency Testing: scores for 2018-2019 YTD were "Satisfactory" with 100% scored on all the specialty tests done during this time period. - 5.
+Violence Drills were also conducted.
+QI ensures compliance with drill standards (weather, fire, violence, and medical emergencies). - 4.
+Lab Proficiency Testing: scores for 2019-2020 YTD were "Satisfactory" with 100% scored on all the specialty tests done during this time period. - 5.
 All Customer Satisfaction quality measures were met at 98% or higher. - 6.
 All active Health Department physicians, dentists and nurse practitioners have successfully completed the credentialing/reappointment process. - 7.
 All new healthcare providers who conduct lab testing in Health Department clinics were successfully lab trained. - 8.
-CLIA Certification of Compliance completed; certified as an independent Laboratory. - 9.
-Continued Vaccination of Hamilton County residents with the seasonal flu vaccine in 2018-2019.
+CLIA Certification of Compliance completed; certified as an independent Laboratory expires 6/16/2021. - 9.
+Continued Vaccination of Hamilton County residents with the seasonal flu vaccine in 2019-2020.